blochaou/loopback-next/packages/boot/README.md

 A Booter is a Class that can be bound to an Application and is called to perform a task before the Application is started.
-A Booter may have multiple phases to complete it's task.
+A Booter may have multiple phases to complete its task.

 An example task of a Booter may be to discover and bind all artifacts of a given type.

+BootComponent is responsible for handling Booter artifacts and running the phases.
+It must be added to an `Application` to use `await app.booter()` or `await app.boot()`.

 ## Installation